 A native of Nicaragua, Mrs. Santamaría founded the Children’s Center for Language and Culture, Inc. (ChiCeLaCu!) in 2007.
 A teacher by vocation and training, she is also part of the teaching staff with over 35 years of experience in Latin America and the United States.
 She worked as an elementary and high school Spanish teacher in Maryland and Virginia and as director of the Spanish reading program at Bailey’s Elementary School for the Arts and Sciences.
 In Latin America, she worked as an international consultant for UNICEF for seven years and authored and co-authored six books on curriculum development, statistics, and child poverty.
 She holds a bachelor’s degree in education and master’s degrees in urban development and demography.
 An active member of Fairfax Public Access, Ms. Santamaría is an amateur camera operator and certified radio producer.
 She loves traveling with her family to islands, natural parks, and caves in the U.S., Central America, and Mexico.
 Ms. Santamaría enjoys reading, walking, photography, gardening, and recreating habitats for bees and butterflies in her backyard.
 She volunteers at animal shelters and organizations that work with youth addiction and Native American children.

 Originally from Ukraine, Mr. Goncharov is a multilingual business professional with experience in international consulting, the service industry, and education.
-Currently pursuing an MBA at Virginia Tech, he received his bachelor’s degree in education from Kharkiv National Pedagogical University in Ukraine and another bachelor’s degree in business administration and economics from Marymount University.
+He holds an MBA from Virginia Tech and is currently pursuing a second master’s in information technology.
+He received his bachelor’s degree in education from Kharkiv National Pedagogical University in Ukraine and another bachelor’s degree in business administration and economics from Marymount University.
 He joined ChiCeLaCu! in 2017 as administrator and has been responsible for all administrative, financial, and logistical matters related to the Center’s day-to-day operations.
 A patient and friendly professional with excellent interpersonal skills, he is now the Administrative Director overseeing business operations in both the Vienna/Tysons and Fairfax locations.
 Mr. Goncharov is fluent in Ukrainian, Russian, and English.
 He has a working knowledge of German and Chinese and is proficient in Spanish.
 An expert traveler, Yurii enjoys exploring the world with his wife and dog Tito.
 He often wows his friends and family with expertly and elegantly crafted fruit platter creations.

 A native of Peru, Ms. Marini is a bilingual communication professional with over 15 years of experience developing and implementing educational, training, and communication initiatives.
 For over a decade, she worked in international public health, providing communication and training support for reproductive health research and program initiatives.
 In her capacity as a communication consultant for ChiCeLaCu!, Ms. Marini serves as the Center’s primary point of contact with potential clients, ensuring that families expressing interest are left with the most honest and best representation of ChiCeLaCu! as a premiere learning center.
 She works closely with administrative and teaching staff either individually or in training to ensure that internal and external communications are of the highest quality and consistent with ChiCeLaCu!’s mission.
 She works to establish ChiCeLaCu!’s brand, raise its online visibility, and expand enrollment.
 She received her Bachelor of Arts in international affairs from the George Washington University, a Master of Arts in public communication from American University and a certification in training from Georgetown University.
 Ms. Marini spent one wonderful year abroad in Spain with her husband and children and continues to enjoy exploring new places and sharing the experience with her family and new kittens Maxwell Bartholomeow and Ignacio Montague (Nacho).